If you run an ethically-minded business, it makes sense to bank with a provider that shares your values.

 In 2022, the bank provided £224.4 million in lending to 154 socially-minded organisations across the UK that are contributing to the United Nation’s Sustainable Development Goals (SDGs).

-Unity Trust Bank offers fast, secure and easy-to-use online banking with the option to set up single, dual and triple authority of payments.
+Unity offers a range of current and savings accounts, day-to-day banking services and loans to organisations that share its values.
+You’ll get fast, secure and easy-to-use online banking with the option to set up single, dual and triple authority of payments.

 It does not, however, offer a debit card for its business current accounts.
 You can pay in, or withdraw cash from your local NatWest (England and Wales) or RBS (Scotland).